intel/neural-compressor/examples/tensorflow/image_recognition/README.md

 Intel® Low Precision Optimization Tool supports two usages:

-1. User specifies fp32 "model", calibration dataset "q_dataloader", evaluation dataset "eval_dataloader" and metric in tuning.metric field of model-specific yaml config file.
+1. User specifies fp32 "model", yaml configured calibration dataloader in calibration field and evaluation dataloader in evaluation field, metric in tuning.metric field of model-specific yaml config file.

+> *Note*:
+> you should change the model-specific yaml file dataset path to your own dataset path

 2. User specifies fp32 "model", calibration dataset "q_dataloader" and a custom "eval_func" which encapsulates the evaluation dataset and metric by itself.